apple1417/bl2.parts/_data/readme.md

 :---|:---
 `attribute` | The object name for the attribute this grade affects.
 `base` | The base value of the grade, which is always applied.
-`offset` | A constant offset to add to the end of the base value.
-Is not multiplied by `scale`.
+`base_formula` | An additional formula object, used to work out the actual base value.
 Optional.
 `per_grade` | The per-grade value of the grade.
-`per_grade_offset` | Same as `offset`, but for the per-grade value.
-Optional.
-`per_grade_scale` |  Same as `scale`, but for the per-grade value.
-Optional.
+`per_grade_formula` | An additional formula object, used to work out the actual per-grade value.
-`scale` | A string to display as a multiplier of the value, mostly intended for bonuses which scale with the base scaling constant.
 Optional.
 `slot` | The grade's slot name.
 `type` | The type of the bonus the grade maps to.